Pope marks New Year as Vatican prepares to mourn Benedict

 Associated Press

-VATICAN CITY (AP) — Pope Francis prayed for his predecessor’s passage to heaven as he presided over a special New Year’s Day Mass Sunday in St. Peter’s Basilica, a day after Pope Emeritus Benedict XVI died in retirement at the Vatican.
+VATICAN CITY (AP) — Pope Francis prayed for his predecessor’s passage to heaven and again expressed thanks for a lifetime of service to the church, during New Year’s Day appearances a day after Pope Emeritus Benedict XVI died in retirement at the Vatican.

-The huge basilica will host Benedict’s coffin starting on Monday.
-Thousands of faithful are expected to attend the first of three days of viewing.
+St. Peter’s Basilica, where Francis presided over a mid-morning New Year’s Mass, will host Benedict’s coffin starting on Monday.
+Thousands of faithful are expected to file by the coffin in three days of viewing.

 Benedict, 95, died Saturday morning in the Vatican where he had lived since retirement.
 He was the first pope in centuries to resign, citing his increasing frailty.